wang-bin/QtAV/README.md

 For more detail to using QtAV, see the wiki [Use QtAV In Your Project](https://github.com/wang-bin/QtAV/wiki/Use-QtAV-In-Your-Projects) or examples.

+QtAV can also be used in **Qml**

+    import QtQuick 2.0
+    import QtAV 1.3
+    Rectangle {
+        width: 640
+        height: 360
+        color: "black"
+        VideoOut {
+            id: vo
+            anchors.fill: parent
+        }
+        AVPlayer {
+            id: player
+            videoOut: vo
+        }
+        MouseArea {
+            anchors.fill: parent
+            onClicked: {
+                player.source = "test.mp4"
+                player.play()
+            }
+        }
+    }

+### How To Contribute

+- [Fork](https://github.com/wang-bin/QtAV/fork) QtAV project on github and make a branch.
+Commit in that branch, and push, then create a pull request to be reviewed and merged.
+- [Create an issue](https://github.com/wang-bin/QtAV/issues/new) if you have any problem when using QtAV or you find a bug, etc.

 For End Users
 -------------